DavisPL-Teaching/189c/review/exam_info.md

 - In the same room as class

 Study sheet: you may bring 1 single-sided cheat sheet (handwritten or typed)
-- I will collect your study sheets with the exam
 - No restrictions on font size
 - Feel free to share your study sheet with your friends and classmates

+Bring a pen or a #2 pencil
+  - It should write darkly on exam paper.

 Study resources: